Classic Trucks History

 In 1918, the Dodge brothers developed a half-ton multipurpose truck for the U.S. Army.
 It was not a pickup but a panel truck, with a half-ton capacity and a 35-horsepower engine.

-Starting in the 1930s, styling became more important, and manufacturers began improving the looks of their pickup trucks.
+Starting in the 1930s, when styling became more important to sell vehicles, manufacturers began improving the looks of their trucks.
 Front grilles were redesigned to set them apart from cars.
-Ford alone would sell over three million pickup trucks by 1932.
+Ford alone would sell over three-million pickup trucks by 1932.

-Shortly after December 7, 1941 (the bombing of Pearl Harbor), civilian car and truck production in America stopped.
+Shortly after December 7, 1941 (the bombing of Pearl Harbor by the Japanese), civilian car and truck production in America stopped.
 Factory's were converted to military-only production of trucks, tanks, planes, arms, and munitions.

 Post-War II American Trucks